 Evictor Nitty Gritty Details

-You can learn more about the Evictor Squirrel Deterrent Devices at evictor.com You can also order them there and they come with free ground shipping.
+You can learn more about the Evictor Squirrel Deterrent Devices or order at evictor.com.
+They come with free ground shipping!

-I really can’t think of an easier more effective solution for how to get rid of squirrels in attic and it comes with a money back guarantee!
+Reading to get rid of those scratching sounds in your home’s attic and the walls of your home?
+Attic squirrels can cause significant damage.
+I really can’t think of an easier more effective solution for how to get rid of squirrels in attic.
+Plus, it comes with a money back guarantee!
 Have long have you had squirrels in your attic?
-Did you know that squirrels in the attic can cause house damage and pose a fire hazard?
+Did you know that squirrels in the attic can cause house damage to your electrical wiring and pose a fire hazard?
 I hope this helps solve your squirrel problem and prevents all rodents from getting too cozy on your property!